Listen To This Article - Click Play

 At Dollywood’s Splash Country, families will find a variety of water slides, swimming pools and rides that will keep you entertained for hours.

-Click here for tips on how the best ways to save money at Dollywood’s Splash Country.
+Click here for tips on the best ways to save money at Dollywood’s Splash Country.

 We all know how fun it is to go hiking in the Smoky Mountains, but have you ever considered doing so after dark?
-Beginning June 15, you and your family can do just that every Monday and Friday beginning at 9 p.m.
+Starting June 22, you and your family can do just that every Thursday beginning at 9 p.m.

-Lead by a member of the National Park Service, groups and families have the exclusive opportunity to explore the scenic Cades Cove area after the sun goes down.
-The night hikes in Cades Cove usually last until about 11 p.m., and guests should expect to walk a total of 2.5 miles.
+Led by a member of the National Park Service, groups and families have the exclusive opportunity to explore the scenic Cades Cove area after the sun goes down.
+The night hikes in Cades Cove usually last until about 10:30 p.m., and guests should expect to walk a total of 2.5 miles.

 Experience is not required to participate in the Smoky Mountain night hikes.
-Children under 14 years of are required to he accompanied by an adult.
+Children under 14 years of are required to be accompanied by an adult.

 To participate in the hike, guests should meet at the shelter at the entrance to the Cades Cove Loop Road before 9 p.m. for orientation.